Last week a someone asked me, “I’ve been working hard. Why isn’t it paying off?”

 Life is like high school.
-It's all about who you know, how socially charming you are, what scene you're in, what you wear, what parties you're at, flirting, and being cool.
+It’s all about how successful you seem to be, how socially skilled you are, what scene you’re in, what you wear, what parties you’re at, and being cool.

 But you can make this work in your favor.

-Go meet 3 people each week you think could help your career.
+Go meet three people each week you think could help your career.
 Be a good friend.
 Make it mutually beneficial, not some suck-up relationship.
-There's always some resource you have that can totally help out someone who may be “above” you on the ladder.
-Invite a NEW friend to a party or show you know about.
+There’s always some resource you have that can totally help out someone who may be above you on the ladder.
+Invite a new friend to an event or a cool place.

-I think it's possible to approach the music business as if you were a new kid going to a new high school, and wanted to be the most popular kid in class.
+I think it’s possible to approach this business as if you were a new kid going to a new high school, and wanted to be the most popular kid in class.
 Sounds shallow, but it works.

-Ask Andy Warhol, or someone like Miles Davis - who made great music but knew how to play his image : to be cool.
+Look at artists like Andy Warhol or Miles Davis - who were great at their art, but also knew how to play their image — to be cool.